Russian metals are deeply embedded in global markets and hard to sanction

 As trade between Russia and West comes under a growing list of sanctions and companies are breaking off ties, Russia is looking for new markets to buy its metals.

-China is eying the rebalancing of Russian metal exports and will be the first port of call.
+China is eyeing the rebalancing of Russian metal exports and will be the first port of call.
 China already enjoys significant trade in a number of metals with Russia, including imports of aluminium, nickel, copper and metallurgical coal.

 In many metals Russia is already one of the dominant suppliers or has significant market power.
 It supplies a tenth of the world’s aluminium and copper, and a fifth of battery-grade nickel.
 Its dominance in precious metals such as palladium, key in the automotive and electronics industries, is even greater.
 The US and European aviation sectors are going to struggle without access to Russian titanium.

-A wide range of commodity prices have already surged and are set to surge further amid supply disruptions as a result of Russian counter-sanctions on the West.
+A wide range of commodity prices have already jumped and are set to surge further amid supply disruptions as a result of Russian counter-sanctions on the West.

 Aluminium

-Russia is the fourth-largest exporter of aluminium in the world and already considered by the US to be too big to be removed from the Metal markets.
+Russia is the fourth-largest exporter of aluminium in the world and already considered by the US to be too big to be removed from the metal markets.

 Rusal shipped 3.9mn tonnes of aluminium in 2021, with sales to the EU and the US accounting for 49% of its total sales, according to company data.

 In 2018 when sanctions were imposed on oligarch Oleg Deripaska and his Rusal aluminium supplier, prices spiked by 40% overnight.
-That caused so much pain to US producers that the US Treasury Department (USTD) was forced to ease sanctions before finally lifting them completely the following January – the only sanctions on Russia to have been withdrawn since its annexation of the Crimea in 2014.
+That caused so much pain to US producers that the US Treasury Department (USTD) was forced to ease sanctions before finally lifting them completely the following January – the only sanctions on Russia to have been withdrawn since its annexation of Crimea in 2014.
 In the current round of sanctions Deripaska’s Rusal has been exempted from the regime due to its importance to the global metals market.

 China’s primary aluminium imports from Russia were 291,036 tonnes in 2021, accounting for 18.4% of the country’s total aluminium imports.